CONTACT: Gero Federkeil, email: email@example.com, phone +49 (0) 5241 9761 30

-(EUROPE, 16.
-NOVEMBER 2021) Today U-Multirank launches its analysis on gender balance.
-While gender inequality has been a major dimension of inequality in higher education, data from the 2021 U-Multirank edition confirm that still today there are strong gender imbalances among males and females in academic careers.
-While women in total count for half or more of bachelor’s (BA) and master’s (MA) students, their share is smaller among PhD students (48%), academic staff (44%) and professors (29%).
+This past September, U-Multirank launched the second edition of its analysis on gender balance in higher education.
+While gender inequality has been a major dimension of inequality in higher education, data from the latest U-Multirank edition confirm that still today there are strong gender imbalances among males and females in academic careers.
+While women in total count for more than half of bachelor’s (BA) and master’s (MA) students, their share is smaller among PhD students (48%), academic staff (45%) and professors (29%).
 The new edition analyses gender ratio among rectors/vice-presidents for the first time: Only one out of five leaders of higher education institutions are female.
 According to U-Multirank data this pattern is very much the same among EU and non-EU institutions.

 Findings from the U-Multirank data show that women are particularly underrepresented in research intense universities.
-Only 23% of professors are women in institutions with high or very high percentages of expenditures on research – compared to 38% in institutions with a low share of research expenditures.
-In addition, our data show a strong subject effect of the subject focus of institutions: at institutions with a majority of graduates in science, technology, engineering and mathematics (STEM fields), women are underrepresented both at the student level and among academic staff.
+Only 24% of professors are women in institutions with high or very high percentages of expenditures on research – compared to 36% in institutions with a low share of research expenditures.
+In addition, our data show a strong effect regarding the subject focus of institutions: At institutions with a majority of graduates in science, technology, engineering and mathematics (STEM fields), women are underrepresented both at the student level and among academic staff.

 Furthermore, data from the U-Multirank subject rankings suggest that differences between study subjects still follow traditional patterns of ‘male and female study subjects’.
 While women are still a minority in most of the science and engineering subjects, both among students and academic staff, subjects like nursing, social work, education and psychology are still strongly dominated by women.
 In these subjects, the majority of both students and academic staff are female.
-In social work for example, U-Multirank found only seven out of almost 200 departments where men make up for more than half of the students.
+In social work for example, U-Multirank found only 17 out of almost 200 departments where men make up for more than half of the students.
 Furthermore, at four out of five departments the majority of academic staff is female.
 Comparing science and engineering data from the rankings 2019 and 2022, we see that gender patterns did not change overall within these three years.

 Among the subjects with the most balanced gender ratio are business studies, economics, political science, agriculture, history and – as the only science subject, chemistry.
 Here the percentage of males and females among both students and academic staff are between 40% and 60%.
 In many other study subjects, there are only a few, or even no departments with a balanced gender ratio (see appendix 3).